Monotone determined spaces via $\mathbb{C}$-generated spaces: Introduction

 \section{Introduction}

-Monotone determined spaces were introduced by Ern\'{e} in \cite{ERNE2009}.
-An interesting result for monotone determined spaces is that the lattice of all open sets is algebraic if and only if it is hyperalgbraic \cite{ERNE2009,TYK2009}.
-By means of setting a final topology on a $T_{0}$ space, Yu and Kou in \cite{YK2015} gave a more natural definition of a monotone determined space and called it a directed space.
-Moreover, they showed that $\bf DTop$, the category consisting of directed spaces together with continuous maps is cartesian closed, which includes all posets endowed with the Scott topology as a full subcategory.
-Later, the category $\bf Top_{md}$ consisting of monotone determined spaces was also shown to be cartesian closed \cite{XXQ2016} in an essentially similar way as in \cite{YK2015}.
+Monotone determined spaces were first introduced by Ern\'{e} in \cite{ERNE2009}.
+An interesting result for monotone determined spaces is that the lattice of all open sets is algebraic if and only if it is hyperalgebraic.
+Independently, by means of setting a final topology of a $T_{0}$ space, Yu and Kou \cite{YK2015} introduced directed spaces as a topological generalization of dcpos.
+In subsequent studies, it was found that directed spaces are equivalent to the monotone determined spaces.
+They also proved that $\bf Top_{md}$, the category of monotone determined spaces and continuous maps, is a coreflective Cartesian closed subcategory of the category of $T_0$ topological spaces, and contains all posets endowed with the Scott topology as a full subcategory.
+Luo and Xu independently proved the same results in \cite{XXQ2016}.
+In \cite{Battenfeld2013}, Ingo Battenfeld called these spaces crp-spaces and asked whether they are compact Hausdorff generated.

-Noticing that the topology of a monotone determined space is determined by only a part of the monotone nets and limits in the space, we investigate the spaces determined by a class of pairs of convergent nets and limits.
-We call $\mathcal{P}$ an operation if it determines a class $\mathcal{P}_X$ of pairs of convergent nets and limits for every topological space $X$.
-A new finer topology on $X$, denoted by $\mathcal{P}(X)$, can be defined through $\mathcal{P}_X$.
-We call a topological space $X$ a $\mathcal{P}$-determined space if $\mathcal{P}(X)$ is equal to the topology of $X$.
-We show that for any idempotent and consistent operation $\mathcal{P}$, $\bf Top_{\mathcal{P}}$ is a coreflective subcategory of $\bf Top$ and vice versa, where $\bf Top$ is the category of all topological spaces and $\bf Top_{\mathcal{P}}$ is the category of all $\mathcal{P}$-determined spaces.

-$\mathbb{C}$-generated space is a powerful tool to construct cartesian closed categories \cite{CG2004}.\ It is closely related to coreflective subcategories of $\bf Top$ \cite{CG2004,HER72}.
-Kelley spaces and sequential spaces are the well known examples.\ Sequential spaces can also be viewed as the topological spaces determined by convergent sequences.\ Monotone determined spaces are topological spaces determined by convergent monotone nets.\ There is a close relation between monotone determined spaces and $\mathbb{C}$-generated spaces.\ We find out that a series of $\mathcal{P}$-determined spaces,\ including monotone determined spaces,\ are some kind of $\mathbb{C}$-generated spaces on the other hand.\ Using the tool of $\mathbb{C}$-generated spaces,\ we can show uniformly that these $\mathcal{P}$-determined spaces form cartesian closed subcategories of $\bf Top$ and give the descriptions for their categorical product and exponential objects.

-Finally,\ we investigate the relationships between these $\mathcal{P}$-determined spaces and some classical structures in domain theory, such as dcpos endowed with the Scott topology,\ the weak Scott topology and the Alexandroff topology.
-In particular, these categorical products and exponential objects are shown to be deeply related to those in the category $\bf DTop$ of directed spaces.